-The Arctic is vulnerable to incidents endangering safety, security, and environmental integrity.
+Potential incidents in the Arctic could endanger safety, security, and environmental integrity.
 Regional cooperation and governance will influence demands on the maritime transportation system and the U.S. Coast Guard.
-By making the right investments, the U.S. can get in front of future Arctic problems.
+By making the right investments, the United States can prepare for future problems in the region.

 The Department of the Navy asked the RAND Corporation to assist with the Analysis of Alternatives for modernization of its future operational supply, food service, and retail operations capability, the Naval Operational Supply System.